cortexlabs/cortex/docs/operator/install.md

 eksctl create cluster --name=cortex --nodes=2 --node-type=t3.medium
 ```

+This cluster configuration will cost about $0.29 per hour.

 ## Operator

 The Cortex operator is a service that runs on Kubernetes, translates declarative configuration into workloads, and orchestrates those workloads on the cluster.
 Its installation is configurable.
 For a full list of configuration options please refer to the [operator config](config.md) documentation.